Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 1. To update the node components to required versions, choose **1) FLASH, Flash components to required versions**.

-1. On the main menu, to continue with the test, select **1) FVT, Enter FVT sub menu**.
+1. On the main menu, to continue with the component verification, select **1) FVT, Enter FVT sub menu**.

 1. On the **===FIELD VERIFICATION TOOL===** page, to verify the node configuration, select **2) VERIFY, verify node configuration**.